Towards Universal Soccer Video Understanding

 \subsection{MatchTime}

-The MatchTime dataset~\cite{rao2024matchtimeautomaticsoccergame}, curated from the SoccerNet-Caption~\cite{densecap}, contains a substantial amount of commentary, with only a small portion accompanied by event labels.
-To bridge this gap, we apply the prompt-based approach described in Section~\ref{subsec:event_summarization} to summarize the commentaries into event labels, assigning each commentary a corresponding label.
+The MatchTime dataset~\cite{rao2024matchtimeautomaticsoccergame}, curated from SoccerNet-Caption~\cite{densecap}, contains a substantial amount of commentary, with only a small portion accompanied by event labels.
+To bridge this gap, we apply the prompt-based approach described in Sec.~\ref{subsec:event_summarization} to summarize commentaries into event labels, assigning each commentary a corresponding label.